teknostatik/keyboards/cantor/cantor_build_guide.md

 * USB-C cable)
 * 10-12 rubber feet

-All the example code in this guide will be using [my keymap](https://github.com/teknostatik/keyboards/tree/main/cantor).
-This is exactly the same keymap as I use on my Corne, which should make this a very familiar typing experience from the outset.
-The only thing I can't get working is autoshift, but as I've now flashed it with Vial and validated that autoshift works fine then I just need to do some debugging of my code and I'm sure I'll figure it out.
+All the example code in this guide will be assuming that the [Vial firmware](https://github.com/vial-kb/vial-qmk/tree/vial/keyboards/cantor) will be used. it requires having a working installation of the `vial-qmk` github repository.

 ## Flashing Controllers